 Congratulations!
 You should now have a good understanding of how Object Storage works.
 However, uploading and accessing files in your Object Storage using a web browser wouldn’t be very convenient.
 Therefore, you should have a look below for the S3 Access details and for some examples of S3 clients.

 Files in Object Storage are commonly managed via S3 clients.
 To do so, you need to enable access by providing the client with the keys and endpoint details to your Object Storage.

-To find your access details, go the Object Storage details at your UpCloud Control Panel.
+To find your access details, go to the Object Storage details in your UpCloud Control Panel.
 Then click the S3 API access link to open the access details.

 You’ll then see the S3 API Access details that include your Access and Secret keys as well as the Endpoint URL specific to your Object Storage.

-These can be copied easily one at the time by clicking the Copy link on the side and entered to your prefered S3 client.
+These can be copied easily one at a time by clicking the Copy link on the side and configuring your prefered S3 client.
 Check below for some examples of popular S3 clients you might like.

 File management clients